GavinNL/graph-e/README.md

 # Executable Node Graph

-Imagine 3 processes, A, B and C. Process B takes resource b and performs some additional computation.
+Imagine 3 processes, A, B and C. Process A produces two resources, b and c.
+Process B takes resource b and performs some additional computation.
 Process C takes resource c and does some computation.

 A simple graph of the execution might look like this.